 Description

-Most climbers come to Olhava for the routes on Laatta sector.
-Laatta is a slab of 38 meters height and 80 degrees inclination.
+Most climbers come to Olhava for the routes on the Laatta sector.
+Laatta is a slab of 38 meters height and 80 degrees of inclination.
 The climbing on Laatta is on small friction edges with some stellar cracks.
 All routes on Laatta would get full 3 stars on any crag.
 In the middle of Laatta sector rises the Kantti (6a+) pillar which is probably the most sought after and feared route in Finland.
 Leading Kantti is full-on exposure with stellar climbing!

 History

-The iconic route Kantti (6a+) was ascended in 1984 and by modern standards the bolts may feel spaced.
+The iconic route Kantti (6a+) was first ascended in 1984 and by modern standards the bolts may feel spaced.
 There are also odd trad placements between the bolts which was the norm those days.
 The original bolts have been replaced later but the character of the route has been left untouched.
 This is also the case on other routes on Olhava.

 With the evolution sport climbing some obvious and logical sport climbs have been added.
 Oma Planeetta (8a+) would be the most popular of the hard sport climbs in Olhava.